wassamz/Stickies-API/README.md

 3. FRONTEND_DOMAIN - Used for CORS origins to secure browser requests

-4. JWT - settings to secure Access and Refresh Tokens
+4. JWT - Settings to secure Access and Refresh Tokens

+5. PWD - password related policy settings

+6. SMTP - Mail server settings

 A sample environment is included.